No, your doctor isn't getting rich off of vaccines

 But still.

-I felt awful because, like I said, said, as a parent myself, knowing that I would rather go to one place, get my well visit and get my vaccines all in one place.
+I felt awful because, like you said, as a parent myself, knowing that I would rather go to one place, get my well visit, and get my vaccines all in one place.

 But I also knew if we were doing things that were losing money for our clinic, if we're not being financially responsible, then we're not going to be able to take care of all the patients that we need to take care of.